nogueirs/ECML2016/README.md

 # Measuring-the-Stability-of-Feature-Selection
-Matlab code of the paper "Measuring the Stability of Feature Selection" by Sarah Nogueira and Gavin Brown (University of Manchester) submitted to ECML 2016.
+Matlab code of the experiemnts in the paper "Measuring the Stability of Feature Selection" by Sarah Nogueira and Gavin Brown (University of Manchester) submitted to ECML 2016.